fanglaosi/Skeleton-in-Context/README.md

 ### 2. Generalization capability
 Our SiC can perform ❗**unseen tasks**❗ on the **same query sample** by customizing task-guided prompts.

-For a query sample belonging to pose estimation, SiC is able to predict and estimate future 3D motion according to the customizing prompt.
+For a query sample belonging to pose estimation, SiC is able to predict and estimate future 3D motion according to the customized prompt.

 ![visual](./assets/gifs/Generalization_capability_PE_to_FPE.gif)

-SiC can perform the motion in-between task when we provide a prompt that is masked by some frames.
+SiC can perform the motion in-between task (unseen) when we provide a prompt whose frames are partially masked.

 ![visual](./assets/gifs/Generalization_capability_JC_to_MIB.gif)

 ### 3. Comparison of visualization with [MotionBERT](https://motionbert.github.io/)
 We visualize and compare the results of our SiC and the most recent SoTA model, MotionBERT, which is re-structured as an end-to-end multi-task model for fair comparison.
-As highlighted in the following figure, our SiC can generate more accurate poses than MotionBERT according to the provided task-guided prompt (visible prompts or unseen prompts in the training set).
+As highlighted in the following figure, our SiC can generate more accurate poses than MotionBERT according to the provided task-guided prompt (existing prompts or unseen prompts in the training set).

 ![visual](./assets/imgs/Visualization_main_00.jpg)